-Can you take nicotine gum in your carry on?
+Can you take nicotine gum in your carry on luggage?

-You are allowed to pack nicotine gum in your carry on bag and take them on to the aircraft with you to chew during the flight.
+You are allowed to pack nicotine gum in your carry on luggage and take it on to the aircraft with you to chew during the flight.
 You can also carry them in your pocket too of course.

-Can you take nicotine gum in your checked bags?
+Can you take nicotine gum in your checked luggage?